 In other words, we need to balance radical innovation with operational excellence.

 The problem is that a system can’t be in two phases at the same time.
-Water can’t be both liquid and solid at the same time.
-Yet teams and companies need to do just that in order to survive.
-So what can we do?
+A glass of water can’t be both liquid and solid.

-There’s one exception to the rule that two systems can’t be in two phases at the same time: right on the edge of a phase transition—life at 32 Fahrenheit.
+Fortunately, there’s one exception to the rule that a system can’t be in two phases at the same time: right on the cusp of a phase transition.
+Life at 32 Fahrenheit.